nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

   * the ``EpcX2SapProvider`` part is provided by the X2 entity and used by the RRC entity and

-  * the ``EpcX2SapUser`` part is provided by the RRC entity and used by the RRC enity.
+  * the ``EpcX2SapUser`` part is provided by the RRC entity and used by the RRC entity.

 The primitives that are supported in our X2-C model are described in the following subsections.